BuildYourBook/buildyourbook.github.io/_posts/2021-11-15-The-Start-of-Something.md

 published: true
 title: The Start of Something New
 layout: post
+author: Aaron Baer & Dhawal Tank
 ---
 Let's face it.
-The way law is practiced won't change overnight.

-Building your book, your practice, and your career won't happen overnight.
+Building your book of business, and your career won't happen overnight.

 It's through a constrant drip of ideas, actions, and inspiration that things start to change.
 At first, it's barely perceptible.
 Then, it becomes a roar.